FROGGS/p6-File-Spec/README.md

 This example would return all files begining with a period that are not `.` or `..` directories.

-This replaces the functionality the old `no-updirs` method.
+This replaces the functionality of the old `no-updirs` method.